Daytron/Flipit-Map-Creator/README.md

 ### Development

 Want to contribute?
 Please do open up an issue.
-I don't accept pull requests at the moment.
+Not accepting any pull requests at the moment.

 ### Roadmap to version 1.0 release